 As a leader, you’ve probably come across the famous quote attributed to Peter Drucker that “culture eats strategy for breakfast”.

-To understand whether that’s still the case in the face of economic uncertainty, we sat down with Peter Komornik, Slido’s co-founder and General Manager ahead of our upcoming Slido Elevate event.
+To understand whether that’s still the case in the face of economic uncertainty, we sat down with Peter Komornik, Slido’s co-founder and General Manager ahead of our Slido Elevate event.

 “Company culture goes on the back burner for some organizations when there is an increased focus on profitability, but it’s actually during challenging periods that culture becomes even more important,” Peter says.